Xcating/Json_Integration/readme.md

 ---

+### Thank you for the Akebi-30 day card provided by "isxlan0# 9323".
+Thank you very much!

 [#]Most of the source files come from 'Sam5440' .

 [#] Thank you for providing some JSON and Trishiraite files from "持青伞".